How To Rock Your Mornings And Your Life!

 So stop.
 Put it down.
 Don't check it for the first hour.
 Got it?

 T W O // Read a devotional or some kind of personal development.

-It could be your favorite devotional book, the Bible, or even just a personal development book you're going through (another beach body tip).
-When you start your day out with positive things, positive thoughts, it's so cheesy, but it really sets you up for success.
-When the first things you are reading are stories of Jesus and His love, or a book on finding happiness (I just finished "Everyday a Friday") you are automatically putting good things in your head.
+It could be your favorite devotional book, the Bible, or even just a personal development book you're going through.
+When you start your day out with truth from God and positivity, it sincerely sets you up for success.
+When the first things you are reading are stories of Jesus and His love, or a book on finding happiness (I just finished "Everyday a Friday") you are automatically setting good intentions in your mind.
 You are thinking positive about your day, yourself, and your life.